Grooming Short-Haired Dogs

 Conditioner for Dogs

 There’s a lot of debate on using conditioners on short-haired dogs’ coats.
 Personally, I think it depends on your dog’s coat needs.
 Also, conditioners have come a long way; they are no longer heavy oil-based concoctions that leave a greasy feeling after rinsing.
-Newer conditioners contain silk proteins, aloe and shea butter that moisturize your dog’s skin while leaving his coat feeling like soft, expensive suede.
+Newer conditioners contain silk proteins, aloe and shea butter that moisturize your dog’s skin while leaving their coat feeling like soft, expensive suede.

 For short-haired dogs, you’ll need light or leave-in conditioners that also protect your dog’s coat from the sun.
 My favorite is Chris Christenson’s Silk Spirits.
 It smells heavenly, can be used as a leave-in conditioner or rinsed out, and can be purchased on Amazon.